Hi. I’m Dr Georgina Green.*

 If you have a first draft (or most of one), I would love to help you with the revising and editing journey ahead of you.

-I help writers through this journey using my superpowers of intuition and analysis when it comes to the written word, as well as by simply holding space for you to explore your vision for the book and reflecting back to you how the vision and the reality are diverging or aligning.
+I help writers through this journey using my superpowers of intuition and analysis when it comes to the written word.
+I aim to reflect back to you how the idea and the reality of your book are diverging or aligning.

-The thing I love most about this work is exploring with writers the intuitions I have about the potential book that hovers just behind what they’ve written on the page.
-Then strategising with them about how to bring it out.
-I’ve been told that what I tend to do is to hone in on the moments where they’ve held back or second-guessed themselves.
+The thing I love most about this work is the collaborative, intuition-led discovery of the potential book that hovers just behind what is written on the page before strategising analytically with you about how to bring it out.
+I’ve been told that from a writer’s point of view this feels like I’m homing in on the moments where you’ve held back or second-guessed yourself, and giving you the confidence to write what you really wanted to.

 Get to know me